azatkariuly/azatkariuly.github.io/about.md

 ---
-layout: archive-news #page
+layout: archive-about #page
-permalink: /news/
+permalink: /about/
-title: News
+title: About
 ---